-Using the knowledge of basic logic accumulated so far, we can now more analitically address to the question of which of the most common properties fail in basic logic because of the control of contexts and in which way they appear again in its extensions.
-The general idea is that basic logic has a richer structure and is therefore able of finer distinctions than its extensions.
-By going upwards towards classical logic, the resolving power is lessened, that is the structure is simplified, in the sense that more equations hold and some connectives are identified or become definable.
+We now analyse the question of which of the most common properties fail in basic logic because of the control of contexts and in which way such properties are recovered in the extensions.
+Basic logic has a richer structure and is therefore able of finer distinctions than its extensions.
+By going upwards towards classical logic more equations hold and some connectives are identified or become definable.